Why Conduct a Keyword Search?

 1. Click on the Search Bar at the top of the page:

-2. This will expand the Search Bar.
-Select Keyword as your Engine Class by selecting the Transcription icon*:
+2. This will expand the Search Modal.
+Select Keyword as your Search option by selecting the Transcription icon:

 Please note: The selected category will appear highlighted in blue, transcription will be selected by default.